$0 Illinois IEP Meeting Prep Checklist

 Getting Help Fast

-MDR timelines are tight — 10 school days from the decision to remove.
-If you received notice of suspension and believe an MDR is required, contact Equip for Equality (866-KIDS-046) immediately.
+MDR timelines are tight — 10 school days from the decision to change placement.
+If you received notice of suspension and believe an MDR is required, contact Equip for Equality (866-543-7046) immediately.
 They can advise you on what to bring to the MDR and whether the behavioral incident connects to your child's disability.

 If you're heading toward a due process hearing — especially to contest a long-term placement change — you need an attorney.
 Legal Aid Chicago and Land of Lincoln Legal Aid provide free representation for qualifying families.